 What is an ISRC?

-Do I need an ISRC?
+Do I Need an ISRC?

-A simple way to figure out if you need an ISRC code is to ask yourself this question: Is my recording being released for public consumption?
-If the answer is yes, then you'll need an ISRC to then properly register your songs for royalty collection and get paid when your songs are streamed.
+A simple way to figure out if you need an ISRC is to ask yourself this question: Is my recording being released for public consumption?
+If the answer is yes, then you'll need an ISRC to properly register your songs for royalty collection and get paid when your songs are streamed.

-What is an ISWC?
+What Is an ISWC?

 An ISWC can be linked to any number of ISRCs, while each ISRC is linked only to one specific recording.
-Think of the song “Folsom Prison Blues” written by Johnny Cash, which has been covered by multiple artists as well as released by Cash in different recordings on studio and live albums.
-There’s still only one ISWC for the song, but dozens ISRCs for the different recordings of the song.
+Think of the Johnny Cash song “Folsom Prison Blues”; it has been covered by multiple artists (including Cash himself) on many different studio recordings and live albums.
+There’s only one ISWC for the song, but dozens of ISRCs exist for the different recordings.

 ISWCs are assigned by most collection societies when your songs are registered.
 You can also get one by visiting the International ISWC Agency.
 In the United States, ASCAP is the official ISWC issuance agency; you can request an ISWC from them whether or not you're a member.